-Utilizing the same technique as for the first step.
-Overlap the riser blocks 1" on top of the first step tread, this will improve the appearance of the bond pattern in the step side wall (refer to Cross-Section - Step 1)
+Utilizing the same technique as for the first step. (refer to Cross-Section - Step 1)

-Place coping blocks using the Step Groove (page7) for proper nosing, utilizing closed-end coping on either end.
-Overhang the ends for a more modern appearance (optional).For best results, offset the cuts to create a bond pattern with the risers below.
+Place coping blocks using the Vertical Groove (page7), utilizing closed-end coping on either end.
+For best results, offset the cuts to create a bond pattern with the risers below.
 Place another row of corner or coping blocks directly behind tread/coping.
 Fill the reinforced zone with imported, free draining gravel and compact to 95% SPD.